 This website includes information on the legacy and current happenings of female musicians and their bands.
 You’ll be able to find information along with album and concert reviews.

 I attended the College Conservatory of Music and achieved a degree in Electronic Media as well as a Certificate in Journalism.
-Currently, I play drums in Breaking Glass and Black Planet.
+I front the band Isabelle Helle and the Hell’s Bells as well as playing drums in Breaking Glass, Sour Ground and Black Planet.
 I was the Music Director of bearcastradio.com for 2 years.
 As a passionate musician and music fan my goal is to make the world aware of the many talented Women in Rock.
 I believe the women in the music industry are just as important as the brave souls out there wielding guitars and think its important to highlight all women who have the deepest passion for rock.
 If you have any inquiries, are in a band that you would like highlighted or know of a great gal in the rock world, please feel free to contact me.
-My email is email@example.com .
+My email is firstname.lastname@example.org .

 Thanks for reading.